sdonglab/DM-AS-Chooser/README.md

 DM-AS Chooser implements the recommended active space selection algorithm as described in this [paper](TODO) (the link will be added upon publication).

-DM-AS Chooser has two methods of selection, GDM-AS and EDM-AS see the paper for a more thorough description of these methods.
+DM-AS Chooser has two methods of selection, GDM-AS and EDM-AS.

 ## Command-line Interface
 ### Input